 - Start ApexSQL Build

-Select Source control as an input source and click the Edit button:
+Select Source control as an input source and click the Setup button:

 - Select the source control system where the versioned scripts are stored: